 Once you have reached an agreement, the contract is then signed and later lodged in the Deeds Office for registration.

 Let Viv Greene Attorneys draw up your Antenuptial Contract.

-If you would like to know more about Antenuptial Contracts, Fin24 have written a really informative article on the subject.
-Click Here to read it.
+If you would like to know more about Antenuptial Contracts, scroll down to our FAQ’s.

 Let’s work together

 An antenuptial contract is a legal document signed by a couple, regulating the terms and conditions of their marriage.
 It determines what becomes of their possessions in the event of death or divorce.
 Upon entering into the agreement, spouses agree to exclude the system of Community of Property from their marriage.